What is tranexamic acid?

 The mechanism of action of tranexamic acid in dermatological disorders is not fully understood.
-In melasma, the hypothesised mechanism of action of tranexamic acid includes shrinkage of dermal vasculature and reduced melanin synthesis by altering the interaction of keratinocytes and melanocytes [1,2].
+In melasma, the hypothesised mechanism of action of tranexamic acid includes the shrinkage of dermal vasculature and reduced melanin synthesis by altering the interaction of keratinocytes and melanocytes and reducing tyrosinase activity.
 In hereditary angioedema, tranexamic acid is thought to inhibit the bradykinin pathway.

 Contraindications to the use of tranexamic acid include:

-The dose used for melasma (250 mg twice daily) is comparable to the cumulative monthly dose used for menorrhagia [1,2].
-The dose suggested for hereditary angioedema is 1–1.5 g orally two to three times daily, as intermittent or continuous treatment, as determined by symptoms.
+The dose used for melasma (250 mg twice daily) is comparable to the cumulative monthly dose used for menorrhagia (heavy menstruation).
+The dose suggested for hereditary angioedema is 1–1.5 g orally 2–3 times daily, as intermittent or continuous treatment, as determined by symptoms.
 A dose adjustment is needed in patients with severe renal failure.

 Tranexamic acid is mostly well tolerated, with a long-standing safety profile, and it is not expensive.

-When used in melasma, the reported success rate is up to 89% with results appearing as early as eight weeks [1,2].
-When used in hereditary angioedema, 73% patients reported reduced frequency of attacks.
+When used in melasma, the reported success rate is up to 89%, with results appearing as early as eight weeks.
+When used in hereditary angioedema, 73% of patients reported a reduced frequency of attacks.

 Tranexamic acid is mostly well-tolerated.

-In the largest case series of patients treated with tranexamic acid for melasma for a median duration of four months (n=561), 7% of patients reported adverse events, including:
+In the most extensive case series of patients treated with tranexamic acid for melasma for a median duration of 4 months (n=561), 7% of patients reported adverse events, including:

-Whilst clinical evidence suggest no significantly increased risk of thrombosis in patients taking tranexamic acid, possible risk of venous and arterial thrombotic complications cannot be entirely excluded.
-Before use of tranexamic acid, risk factors for thromboembolic disease should be considered and/or investigated.
+While clinical evidence suggests no significantly increased risk of thrombosis in patients taking tranexamic acid, the possible risk of venous and arterial thrombotic complications cannot be entirely excluded.
+Before the use of tranexamic acid, the patient's risk factors for a thromboembolic disease should be considered and investigated.